stlab/better-code/better-code/src/chapter-2-contracts.md

 The latter approach is better, as it results in a simpler and less-fragile public API.

-### Spoiler Alert: It's Documentation
+### It's Documentation

+Looking back at Meyers' definition, you might notice he says contracts are “precisely defined specifications,” which is just a fancy word for documentation.
+Like it or not, if you're going to be in the correctness game, you need documentation.
+Undocumented software is neither correct nor incorrect; it does something, but does it do the *right* thing?
+There's no way to know.

 > All undocumented software is waste.
 It's a liability for a company.
 >
 > —Alexander Stepanov (https://youtu.be/COuHLky7E2Q?t=1773)

-Looking back at Meyers' definition, you might notice he says contracts are “precisely defined specifications,” which is just a fancy word for documentation.

-Now, lots of people think documentation is a waste of time, but if you've been to any of my talks you know that I don't agree.
-Somehow I always seem to end up talking about this.
-If you're going to be in the correctness game, you need documentation.
-Correctness is always with respect to a specification, so undocumented software is neither correct nor incorrect.
+Documentation is also essential for local reasoning.
+We build atop libraries and a programming language, which run on an operating system, which runs on computer hardware, which ultimately depends on the laws of physics.
+So what keeps us from recursing, non-locally, down to the limits of known physics when we think about how a program works?

+#### Building a Tower of Abstraction

+The answer is documentation.
+We can use libraries and our programming language without digging into their implementations because they are documented.
+Compiler engineers can do their jobs because the hardware manufacturers document the architecture and instruction sets.
+Hardware designers succeed because physicists document the laws of physics.
+That's the tower we're building.
+Each layer of documentation defines an abstraction boundary such that eliminates the need to research an implementation when reasoning about code.
+Without it, quality software development at scale becomes infeasible.

+The catch is that the code you are writing is almost never at the top of the tower.
+Someone else, or future-you, is going to have to build on the code you're writing.
+There's no difference between public and private stuff where documentation is concerned.
+Every component is API to somebody.

+#### Document Everything

+So **every declaration needs to be documented**.
+We realize that's not standard practice, and to many people it sounds like a huge burden!
+Read on, though, and we'll show you how it can be done both thoroughly *and economically*.
+To see that it's possible, look again at the documentation shown for `PairArray`.
+It tells you everything you need to know to use or test each declared element.

+We assert documenting comprehensively not only practical and necessary, but it has *benefits* beyond correctness and local
+reasoning: it will help you improve the code of your APIs and can even increase overall development speed.

+### On Code Review

 >> In fact, I don't review code; I review contracts… or at least, I
 >review contracts first.
 If you ask me for a code review and there's